Tanvir-Tain/Web-Automation-rokomari.com-sign-in-using-Temp-mail-/README.md

-# Web Automation Test on rokomari.com [Supershop module]
+# Web Automation Test on rokomari.com [Supershop module] and Sign in using Temp mail
 ## Video: https://youtu.be/i-FNH1g7W1s
 ## Required Tool